opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 4. Copy the workflow from an existing role.
 In case you select a role  from the dropdown list, the respective workflows will be copied (i.e.  changing status for work packages)
 5. You can specify the permissions per OpenProject module and select the permissions which should apply for this role.
 You also have the possibility to check all or uncheck all at the right next to a module.

-Don’t forget to save the new role at the bottom of the page.
+Don't forget to save the new role at the bottom of the page.

 ![Sys-admin-create-new-role](Sys-admin-create-new-role.png)